-However, notifying the registrant gives a chance to recover the domain name without having to start proceedings.
+However, notifying the registrant provides an opportunity to recover the domain name without having to start proceedings.

-It may also lead to what is called 'cyberflight', meaning changing ownership of a domain name with intent to escape a dispute.
+It may also lead to 'cyberflight', meaning changing ownership of a domain name with intent to escape a dispute.
 The consequence can be that the new registrant is no longer domiciled in France.
 Therefore the strategy for recovering the domain name may have to be different.
 A Syreli procedure is much easier than court proceedings when the registrant is not domiciled in France.

-A difference must be made between Syreli and court proceedings.
+A distinction must be made between Syreli and court proceedings.
 Syreli is not as formal as court proceedings and, like in UDRP procedures, notifying the registrant is not required, and very often there is no such notification.

-The Syreli procedure is meant to be fast and implies no hearings.
+The Syreli and PARL Expert procedures are meant to be fast and imply no hearings.